polyvios/twAwler/README.md

 ```

-To seed the network with users to be followed, use `stream.py`, or the
+To seed the network with users to be followed, use `stream.py`.
-`scripts/seed-stopwords.sh` script.

 After adding a few users, run